 i.
 Anti-electron (Figure 4.6c) First-down heads collide to give mass and a positive charge remainder.

 ii.
-Anti-neutrino (Figure 4.6d) First-down heads mostly cancel first-down tails to give a tiny mass but no charge remainder.
+Anti-neutrino (Figure 4.6d) First-down heads mostly cancel first-down tails to give a tiny mass but no charge.

-All the basic leptons of the standard model then have the structure of a one dimensional collision.
+All the leptons of physics then have the structure of a one-dimensional photon collision.